With Russia outside the tent, G7 takes aim at Moscow

 WIDESPREAD CONDEMNATION

-With Putin not at the table, the G7 leaders chose to criticise Russia either by name or implicitly for its actions on several fronts, including Syria and energy policy.
+With Putin not at the table, the G7 leaders chose to criticize Russia either by name or implicitly for its actions on several fronts, including Syria and energy policy.

 On Syria, the G7 "deplored" a decision by Russia and China to veto a draft UN Security Council resolution involving crimes committed by both sides in the conflict, and on energy policy it highlighted the problem of countries using energy as a weapon.